Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 Sellout events saturate commercial cellular networks at 300 to 500 percent capacity — standard LTE-dependent panic button systems experience failed transmissions exactly when a venue is most crowded and most at risk

-Parking attendants, loading dock staff, and back-of-house workers face the highest patron assault exposure at venues — in the areas with the worst cellular and Wi-Fi coverage
+Parking attendants, loading dock staff, and back-of-house workers face the highest patron assault exposure at venues — in the areas with the worst cellular coverage

 CISA identifies stadiums, arenas, and event centers as soft target environments — and commercial insurers are beginning to require documented staff safety systems as a condition of coverage at renewal